Gail Goestenkors: Duke

+In 2007 she left Duke to become the head coach at Texas.

+Texas

+Goestenkors was the head coach at Texas from 2007-2012.
+In her five years she never had a losing season and her teams made it to the NCAA tournament every year.
+But her teams lost in the first round the last four years and she didn't win any Big 12 championships.
+In 2012, with 2 years left on her contract, she resigned saying she was "tired" and needed to step away from basketball.
+Her Texas teams went 102-64.

+WNBA

+Goestenkors returned to coaching in 2014, when she was hired as an assistant coach with the WNBA's Los Angeles Sparks.
+The next year she was an assistant coach with the Indiana Fever in a season when they played for the WNBA Championship.

+Central Michigan

+After another break, Goestenkors served as the assistant head coach at Central Michigan during the 2020-2021 season.
+Central Michigan came in 2nd in their conference and went to the NCAA Tournament that season.

+Kentucky

+For the 2021-2022 season, Goestenkors was an assistant coach at Kentucky as they won the SEC Conference Tournament Championship and advanced to the 2nd Round of the NCAA Tournament.

 USA Basketball

 Goestenkors served as the head coach of the USA representative to the 1997 William Jones Cup competition The event was held in Taipei, Taiwan during August 1997.
 The USA team won their first six games.
 Four of the six were decided by six points or fewer, including the semifinal game against Japan which went to overtime.
 In the gold medal game, the USA faced undefeated South Korea.
-The USA team played to a six-point margin early in the second half, but could not extend the margin.
+The Americans played to a six-point lead early in the second half, but could not extend the margin.
 South Korea came back, took the lead, and held on to win the championship and the gold medal 76–71.